 - 3.1.
-A person who successfully completed an alternative educational program, such as the Mountaineer Challenge Academy, approved by the Director of State Financial Aid Programs, is eligible for a PROMISE award, but only if he or she has passed a state approved high school equivalency examination with a minimum score determined by the Commission. - 3.2.
-A graduate of such programs must apply for a PROMISE award within two years of the earlier of passing a state approved high school equivalent examination or the date the student's high school class would normally have graduated and meet all other criteria at the time of application established by the Commission, including required scores on national standardized tests. - 3.3.
-The parents or legal guardian and the applicant must meet the residency requirements set out in Section 2.1.f. of this rule. - 3.4.
-A student passing a state approved high school equivalent examination under other exceptional circumstances may appeal for scholarship consideration under the provisions of Section 13 of this rule.
+A person Upon approval of the Vice Chancellor, an applicant who successfully completed an alternative educational program, such as the Mountaineer Challenge Academy, approved by the Director of State Financial Aid Programs, is eligible for a PROMISE award, but only if he or she has passed a State Board approved high school equivalency examination with a minimum score determined by the Commission. - 3.2.
+A graduate of such programs must An applicant from an alternative education program shall apply for a PROMISE award within two years of the earlier of passing a State Board approved high school equivalent equivalency examination or the date the student's applicant's home high school class would normally have graduated, whichever is earlier, and meet all other criteria established by the Commission at the time of application established by the Commission, including required scores on national standardized tests.

+- 3.3.
+The parents or legal guardian and the applicant must shall meet the residency requirements set out in Section 2.1.f. of this rule. - 3.4.
+A student passing a State Board approved high school equivalent equivalency examination under other exceptional circumstances may appeal for scholarship consideration under the provisions of Section 13 of this rule.

 §133-7-4.
-Eligibility of Members of Armed Services.
+Eligibility of Members Veterans of Armed Services.